 The present review aims to educate the target audience regarding chemotherapy-induced peripheral neuropathy, and more specifically taxane-induced peripheral neuropathy, as well as dissect the current knowledge on the use of cryotherapy in preventing taxane-induced peripheral neuropathy.

 Statler TM.
 Taxane-Induced Peripheral Neuropathy: Is cryotherapy the magic answer?.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2019; 1(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.